vyquocvu/bamez/README.md

 This app is a simple way to use telegram in slack ui.
 Build ontop of the #tdlib and #tauri and #solidjs.

-Build a Televu app with the following steps:
+Build a Bramess app with the following steps:

 1. Clone the [Televu repository]
 2. Run `npm install` || `yarn install` || `bun install`